sid-indonesia/OpenSRP-2.0-FHIR-Server-Docs/projects/OpenSRP-2/namespaces/team-based-care-dev/README.md

    15. While waiting for the instance to be created, try to accomplish other steps that can be done in parallel.
    16. After the instance created, create database `hapi_fhir_team_based_care` and `keycloak_gke`, can be done via console.
    17. In [`Endpoints\postgresql-dev.yaml`](../ancillary-services/KubernetesManifests/v1/Endpoints/postgresql-dev.yaml) Change `CHANGE_THIS_TO_CLOUD_SQL_PRIVATE_IP` to the correct value (Private IP Address of the newly-created Cloud SQL instance) after creating a Cloud SQL instance.
-   18. Connect to the DBMS instance using [DBeaver](https://dbeaver.io/download/) or other SQL client, then create user `admin_team_based_care` and `keycloak_gke` by using the SQL script provided in [here](/permissions.sql), do not forget to connect the correct DB first.
+   18. Connect to the DBMS instance using [DBeaver](https://dbeaver.io/download/) or other SQL client, then create user `admin_team_based_care` and `keycloak_gke` with password set as `CHANGE_THIS` to match with the ones stored in the k8s Secret manifests, use the SQL script provided in [here](/permissions.sql), do not forget to connect the correct DB first.
        - Grant all privileges to the database `hapi_fhir_team_based_care` for user `admin_team_based_care`.
        - Grant all privileges to the database `keycloak_gke` for user `keycloak_gke`.